csci265-team/HiddenFrame/documentation/user-acceptance-testing.md

 For a simple client-side game this might just specify whose laptop(s) and OS/version(s) you're testing on and that you're following manual 'user action scripts' as the process.
 For a product that connects to other elements (AI, databases, web servers, etc) it will also need to specify which ones and how (this can be an overview, with details given in the 'External resources' section below).
 If you're using third party tools (e.g. to record/playback UI actions) then those need to be listed and their use outlined here.

+-The API was tested using Postman, with the application hosted on a Windows operating system.

 ### User Action Scripts